visforvali/ws297y/syllabus.md

 To request an official accommodation for a qualifying disability a student must self-identify and register with the [Student Accessibility Services](https://www.pace.edu/student-accessibility-services){:target="_blank"} for his/her/their campus.
 Student Accessibility Services for the New York City campus may be contacted at (212) 346-1199 or 161 William St, 10th Floor.
 Student Accessibility Services for the Westchester campuses may be contacted at (914) 773-3201 or the Administration Center, 861 Bedford Road, Pleasantville.

-{: .important }
-> Low-stakes writing is scored on the basis of completion (provided they demonstrate thought and care).
-Note that I'm unable to read late submissions except when warranted by extenuating circumstances or unless alternate deadlines were arranged in advance.

-Low-stakes writing assignments can be &mdash; are meant to be, even! &mdash; repurposed in your essay drafts, but you can't reuse the same pieces of writing across multiple assignments (unless the assignment asks you to cumulatively build on them).

-Each week, you'll either choose 1 of the writing prompts listed for that week, then follow the instructions for that prompt as given on the [Writing Prompts](/prompts.md) page.

-### High-Stakes (Graded) Writing

-Over the course of the semester, you'll compose an anthology of rough drafts and false starts that borrow from the craft techniques of the assigned readings and that are generated through the interactive fiction and single-player journaling games we'll play together as a class or in teams for this purpose.
-A lot of this work will be drafted and commented on when we play together and when you submit low-stakes writing activities.
-Later in the semester, you'll submit an ungraded draft of this anthology and revise it using feedback from your teammates and me.

-# This Class & Pace Policies
-{: .important }
-> You've probably read Pace's policies a thousand times, but they're provided here again in case you ever need the info.
-If you skim/skip the boilerplate stuff, make sure to read the policies specific to this course!

-# Writing-Enhanced Course (WEC)
+## Pace: Writing-Enhanced Course (WEC)

 This class is writing-enhanced, so writing and revision are central to learning content and achieving course goals.
 You'll receive detailed written handouts for each writing assignment, specifying grading criteria and clearly setting forth expectations.
 Writing will be thought of as a process whereby you generate ideas, receive feedback, and then revise.
 You'll practice their writing through a combination of low stakes, informal writing and more formal assignments.
 You'll receive instructor-generated feedback for revision on at least one writing assignment prior to a second submission and subsequent grading.
 Final drafts will be evaluated based on evaluative criteria from a checklist or rubric.

-# Antiracism Education (ARE)
+## Pace: Antiracism Education (ARE)

 This class is an antiracism education course and fulfills the ARE requirement, so diversity, equity, race, and ethnicity are central to learning content and achieving course goals.
 In the context of our course content, you'll learn about commitments to eliminate racism, receive exposure to a variety of perspectives, and acquire an antiracist toolkit that you can use in future classes or workplaces or for social justice causes.
 Antiracism education is considered necessary for career readiness, so this class will also help you prepare for your future world of work.

-# Academic Integrity & Brain-Only Writing 🧠
+## WS 297Y: Academic Integrity & Brain-Only Writing 🧠

 {: .warning }
 > You're responsible for following Pace's [Academic Integrity Code](https://www.pace.edu/sites/default/files/files/student-handbook/pace-university-academic-integrity-code.pdf){:target="_blank"}.
 Don't invent research data, lie about engaging with a text, fabricate a source, pass off another human's responses as your own, or use GenAI.
 In accordance with university policy, all violations of academic integrity will be reported to your academic adviser and the Academic Conduct Committee.

 Writing *is* the process of thinking and learning, so do your own work!
 If you use sources, including the assigned texts, cite them whether you're paraphrasing (translating the text into your own voice) or quoting (using the text's words).
 If a submission sounds "off" for any reason, and if you're unable to walk me through the writing choices you made and why (what you hoped to accomplish, how your thoughts and wordsmithing were supposed to get you there), then I'm unlikely to accept that submission for credit.

-## Writing without GenAI 🤖

-{: .warning }
-> The use of GenAI for *any* purpose isn't permitted in this class.
-For reasons of copyright infringement, you may not upload material from this class (my materials or your peers' submissions) to GenAI models.

-Writing is thinking.
-Therefore, large language models (LLMs) and generative AI (GenAI) technologies have no place at any stage of the writing process.
+And because writing is thinking, large language models (LLMs) and generative AI (GenAI) technologies have no place at any stage of the writing process.
 Writing is painstaking work we do to refine our ideas and communicate them to others.
 LLMs are designed to produce plausible sounding permutations of text, with no ideas or thought behind them.
 They violate academic integrity.
 They encourage delusion.
 They destroy the environment.
 They do all this to produce synthetic, mediocre text in the name of capitalistic imperatives.
 They reduce your capacity for thought, across human activity.
 They reduce human intentionality.

+{: .warning }
+> The use of GenAI for *any* purpose isn't permitted in this class.
+For reasons of copyright infringement, you may not upload material from this class (my materials or your peers' submissions) to GenAI models.

-If you take the risk of using GenAI, you need to effectively fact-check, rewrite to fit the assignment's rhetorical context and genre, and provide attribution for all the sources GenAI is using.
+If you choose to risk using an LLM in this class, you need to effectively fact-check, rewrite to fit the assignment's rhetorical context and genre, provide attribution for all the sources GenAI is using, and be prepared to explain your craft choices in terms of the writing ecology they belong to.

-Check out the full [Writing without AI](https://vyshalimanivannan.com/writing-without-ai/){:target="_blank"} statement.
+Read the rest of the [Writing without AI](https://vyshalimanivannan.com/writing-without-ai/){:target="_blank"} policy and philosophy here.
+And remember: GenAI/LLM use might be trendy but isn't inevitable.
+You do harm to yourself and to the aims of social justice by using it.
+If you've been using it, use this course to experiment with getting back to brain-only writing.

-# Writing Support @ Pace
+# Pace: Writing Support & Learning Commons

 Writing support is available for all students at Pace University.
 We offer confidential one-to-one appointments (on-site or on-line), group sessions, and drop-in sessions free of charge.
 Students can bring writing from all disciplines and at all stages of the writing process, from outlines to completed drafts.
 Students are encouraged to bring all types of writing, including resumes, internship and graduate school applications, and personal creative work.
 We are dedicated to developing independent learners through purposeful interactions with trained, well-qualified peer and professional staff.
 Check out our [writing services and current hours of operation](https://www.pace.edu/learning-commons/services-current-students){:target="_blank"} and use [TracCloud](https://www.pace.edu/sites/default/files/2022-11/learning-commons-making-appointments-using-trac-cloud.pdf){:target="_blank"} to schedule an appointment.

-# Learning Commons @ Pace

 The Learning Commons uses an array of programs and a holistic approach to assist students with academic skills and content knowledge.
 We are dedicated to developing independent learners through purposeful interactions with trained, well-qualified peer and professional staff, such as: